microsoft/DurableFunctionsMonitor/custom-backends/netherite/README.md

 4. Enter the Dfm.Netherite directory from a console, and enter `func start`

-5. Direct your browser to http://localhost:7072/.
+5. If it does not open by itself, direct your browser to http://localhost:7072/.
+   You can change this port and whether to open the browser in Prperties/launchSettings.json

 CAUTION: the configuration settings as above do not protect this endpoint.